When to Choose Virtual Care and How to Prepare

 “Telehealth has expanded how patients can receive optimal care,” says David Wetherhold, MD, Scripps chief medical information officer for ambulatory care.
 “Providers see a patient in real time, face-to-face, so we can read visual cues and ask the appropriate questions.”

-Virtual medical services are intended for non-emergency situations.
-This includes follow-up appointments, discussions, or illnesses that doctors can diagnose based on what the patient tells or shows them.
-These include:
+Virtual care is intended for non-emergency medical needs.
+This includes illnesses that doctors can diagnose based on what the patient tells or shows them.

 • Urinary symptoms